-Take steps to protect yourself by staying inside on extreme weather days.
-If you must venture outside, plan your activities during the mildest part of the day.
-If the temperatures are cold, cover your mouth with a scarf.
-During the summer months, COPD patients should also concern themselves with avoiding the outdoors on days when the humidity and ozone levels are highest, indicators that pollution levels are at their worst.
+If you must go outside, plan your activities during the mildest part of the day.
+When the temperatures are cold, you can cover your mouth with a scarf and breathe in through your nose.
+This will warm the air before it enters your lungs, which can help keep your symptoms from getting worse.
+During the summer months, you should try to avoid going outside on days when the humidity and ozone levels are high.
+These are indicators that pollution levels are at their worst.

-According to Dr. Phillip Factor, Chief of Pulmonary, Critical Care, and Sleep Medicine at Beth Israel Medical Center in New York City, sensitivity to humidity levels is something different for each COPD patient.
+According to Dr. Phillip Factor, Chief of Pulmonary, Critical Care, and Sleep Medicine at Beth Israel Medical Center in New York City, sensitivity to humidity levels varies among people with COPD.

-“Many patients with COPD have a component of asthma and some of those patients prefer warm, dry climates while others prefer more humid environments,” he says.
+Dr. Factor explains, “Many patients with COPD have a component of asthma.
+Some of those patients prefer warm, dry climates, while others prefer more humid environments.”

-In general, minimal humidity levels are best for COPD patients—about 40 percent humidity is ideal.
-This is also true of indoor humidity levels, which can be difficult to maintain during the winter months, especially in colder climates where heating systems are running constantly.
-To achieve an optimal indoor humidity level, you can purchase a humidifier that works with your central heating unit or an independent unit suitable for one or two rooms.
-Whichever you choose, be sure to clean and maintain it regularly, follow the manufacturer’s directions as many have air filters that must be routinely washed or replaced.
-The National Institute of Health recommends changing home air filters in air conditioner and heating units every three months.
+To achieve an optimal indoor humidity level, you can purchase a humidifier that works with your central heating unit.
+Alternatively, you can buy an independent unit that’s suitable for one or two rooms.
+Regardless of the type of humidifier you choose, be sure to clean and maintain the humidifier regularly.
+It’s important to follow the manufacturer’s directions, as many humidifiers have air filters that must be routinely washed or replaced.
+Home air filters in air conditioning and heating units should also be changed every three months.

 The Dangers of High Indoor Humidity

-- flooding or rainwater leaks from the roof or basement/crawl space
+- roof or basement with flooding or rainwater leaks

 - carpet that remains damp